Learn about this graduate-level business degree, how to get one, and what you can do with it.

 Standardized test scores, including the GMAT (Graduate Management Admission Test) and the GRE (Graduate Record Examination), were once standard, heavily weighted requirements.
 Today, more and more schools are moving to a test-optional policy, particularly for executive and online MBA programs.

-Some programs, like the iMBA from the University of Illinois and the Global MBA from Macquarie University, allow students to enroll through a performance-based admission process.
-Learners who want to try out the program or are unsure if they meet the minimum requirements can take classes and earn academic credit before fully enrolling as a degree-seeking student.
+Some programs, like the iMBA from the University of Illinois and the Master of Business Administration from the Illinois Institute of Technology, allow students to enroll through a performance-based admission process.
+Learners who want to try out the program or are unsure if they meet the minimum requirements can take classes and earn academic credit before fully enrolling as degree-seeking students.

-Try an open course from the University of Illinois or Macquarie University to see if an MBA is right for you.
+Try an open course from the University of Illinois or Illinois Institute of Technology to see if an MBA is right for you.

 Editorial Team